mosip/documentation/docs/Biometric-SDK.md

 # Biometric Specification

-For details about biometric specifications in MOSIP please view the page [MOSIP Biometric Specification](Biometric-Specification.md).
+For details about biometric specifications in MOSIP please view the page [Biometric Specification](Biometric-Specification.md).